Quasiperiodic functions theory and the superlattice potentials for a two-dimensional electron gas: Novikov problem and the geometric limit for the case of 3 quasiperiods.

-In the same way we can consider the "stability zones" $\Gamma^{ext}_{\alpha}$ in the extended space of parameters including the value of the magnetic field $B$.
-The total set $\{\cup \Gamma^{ext}_{\alpha}\}$ will have then the analogous structure containing in general the infinite number of zones $\Gamma^{ext}_{\alpha}$ and triples $(m_{1},m_{2},m_{3})$ being everywhere dense in the total set of parameters.
+In the same way we can consider the ``stability zones'' $\Gamma^{ext}_{\alpha}$ in the extended space of parameters including the value of the magnetic field $B$.
+The total set $\{\cup \Gamma^{ext}_{\alpha}\}$ will have then an analogous structure containing in general an infinite number of zones $\Gamma^{ext}_{\alpha}$ and triples $(m_{1},m_{2},m_{3})$ being everywhere dense in the total set of parameters.

 Let us formulate now the general conjecture of S.P.Novikov about the chaotic cases for potentials with 3 quasiperiods.
 In our situation we will assume that potentials are parameterized by parameters

 or